Lightspots/image-shop/README.md

 ## Installation

-* Download the Laravel Dependencies with composer.
+* Download the Laravel Dependencies with `composer install`
-* Edit the information for your admin user in /database/seeds/USersTableSeeder.php
+* Edit the information for your admin user in */database/seeds/USersTableSeeder.php*
 * Create the database in mysql
 * Create an .env file from the .env.example and fill it with needed information
-* Setup the Database with php artisan migrate --seed
+* Setup the Database with `php artisan migrate --seed`
-* Generate the application key with php artisan key:generate
+* Generate the application key with `php artisan key:generate`
-* Check that php has write permission on /bootstrap/cacke, /storage, and /public/albums
+* Check that php has write permission on */bootstrap/cacke*, */storage*, and */public/albums*
-* Install Javascript Dependencies with bower in /public
+* Install Javascript Dependencies with bower in */public*
-* Customize your Messages in /public/lang/de_CH.json
+* Customize your Messages in */public/lang/de_CH.json*

 ## License